The Arts program at Pennington is a hands-on exploration of humanity—in all of its glorious forms.

 Upper School students in the Arts program are empowered with possibilities.
 Courses range from acting, music theory, and video production to ceramics, studio art, and photography.
 There are also a variety of extracurricular activities and ensembles to explore.
 While we are proud of the many opportunities for shared experiences in the program, the students’ unique perspectives, backgrounds, and interests are embraced and guide their artistic explorations.

-The Pennington Arts program prepares students for careers that require the skill sets listed above and participation in the arts as both avocation and vocation.
-The upper level classes and extracurricular activities provide students with the necessary skills and experiences to pursue the arts at the college level and beyond.
+The Pennington Arts program provides preparation for careers that require creativity, inquiry, empathy, critical analysis, and collaboration.
+The upper-level classes and extracurricular activities equip students with the necessary skills and experiences to pursue the arts at the college level and beyond.
 Whether our students go on to participate in the arts as a vocation or avocation, the lessons learned in arts classes enrich their lives immeasurably.